Trump, kids can't arbitrate marketing scam case - US Court of Appeals | ExBulletin

 ACN would charge customers $ 499 to sell videophones and other goods, according to the plaintiffs.

-In Wednesday’s ruling, circuit judge Robert Sack said the lack of a “close relationship” between ACN and the Trumps meant the plaintiffs had no reason to believe they had agreed to officiate with the Trumps .
+In Wednesday’s ruling, circuit judge Robert Sack said ACN’s lack of a close relationship with the Trumps meant the plaintiffs had no reason to believe they had agreed to officiate with the Trumps.

-He also said “there is no injustice” in requiring the Trumps to take legal action against alleged illegal business practices, given the complainants’ claim that they were defrauded into believing that Donald Trump had told the truth by endorsing ACN.
+He also said there was no injustice in requiring Trumps to take legal action for alleged illicit business practices, given that plaintiffs claim they were defrauded into believing Donald Trump was telling the truth. by endorsing ACN.

-The Trumps claimed they had no control over ACN, that Trump’s endorsement was simply his opinion, and that the civil lawsuit – one of many they face – was politically motivated.
+The Trumps claimed they had no control over ACN, that Trumps’ endorsement was simply his opinion, and that the civil lawsuit they were facing was politically motivated.

 Some defendants prefer arbitration to litigation because arbitration can cost less and remain confidential, and obtaining evidence can be more difficult.